Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 What You Need to Know

-• Approximately 1 in 5 patients struggle with persistent pain or chronic pain after a total knee replacement.
+• Up to 1 in 5 patients struggle with persistent pain or chronic pain after a total knee replacement.

 • Ongoing pain is often a biological issue involving nerve sensitivity rather than a mechanical failure.